 Watts Towers Art Center

-It is not an art exhibit like many others, but rather a collection of sculptures and other pieces of art that you can tour.
-The art center is made up of 17 interconnected sculptural towers, individual sculptures and mosaics, and different architectural structures.
+It is not an art exhibit like many others, but rather a collection of sculptures and other art pieces that you can tour.
+The art center comprises 17 interconnected sculptural towers, individual sculptures and mosaics, and different architectural structures.
 The entire thing is awe-inspiring and a great stop for visitors who like architecture, art, and sculpture in particular.
 That said, you can skip it if you are not into art.

-You will probably only spend about an hour here, so then let’s head to our next stop.
+- You will probably only spend about an hour here, so then let’s head to our next stop.

 LA Fashion District